Ben Reilly: Dead No More: The Clone Conspiracy

 Ben Reilly as the new Jackal, from Dead No More: The Clone Conspiracy #4 (Jan.
 2017) by Jim Cheung.

 Ben Reilly returns in the 2015 All-New, All-Different Marvel branding, where he assumes the alias of Anubis, the jackal-headed Egyptian god of death.
 It is revealed that Miles Warren survived the events of Maximum Clonage and resurrected Ben in a clone body.
 When the new body has problems with cellular degradation, Warren kills Ben and tries again.
 He does this many times, with Ben's memory transfer ensuring he recalls each death leading up to his stable 27th body.
 Traumatized by the memory of 26 deaths, Ben breaks free, defeats Warren, and decides to use his technology and operation to prevent anyone else from suffering the tragedy of death.
 He adopts a mask of Anubis and as the new Jackal he improves the cloning process, now seeing his new clone creations as "reanimates," continuations of the original person rather than simply copies.
 His reanimates seem improved in many ways but carry a latent form of a new Carrion virus in their cells.

 Publicly, Reilly uses the company New U Technologies to offer cutting edge healing and organ replacement for people, even those with terminal conditions.
 Peter Parker, head of Parker Industries at the time, becomes suspicious and investigates.
 Reilly later reveals himself and shows he has resurrected people whose deaths have caused Spider-Man guilt, all of whom now live in a neighborhood-like facility called Haven.
-Reilly asks Peter to join him and but the latter concludes the new Jackal is using power without considering the responsibility of his actions.
+Reilly asks Peter to join him but the latter concludes the new Jackal is using power without considering the responsibility of his actions, drawing attention to the fact that Reilly hasn't revived Uncle Ben; Peter observes that if Reilly truly believed he was doing the right thing Ben would have been the first person Reilly brought back, but as it stands he knows their uncle wouldn't approve of what he's doing.
 A signal is activated that destabilizes the bodies of the reanimates, meaning the new airborne Carrion virus will now activate in most if not all of them.
 Reilly decides to let this plague spread across Earth so he can replace everyone with genetically improved reanimates, but his plan is stopped.
 With his own body breaking down, Reilly saves himself using New U Pills and Webware Technology, but now bears scars all over his face and body.
 After a brief confrontation with the original Jackal, Ben leaves to start a new life, still believing his work was for the good of humanity.